Cheranga/coding-delights/articles/ResilientHttpClients/Readme.md

     );
 ```

+Notice that the `TokenHeaderMiddleware` is registered to add the token to the request header, and the
+resiliency handler is registered after that.
+When using this approach, you must register your middlewares first
+before the resiliency handler.
+When a retry happens since HTTP requests are reused, this will NOT go through the same
+middlewares again.
+This is what stumps most engineers thinking that the middleware will be executed again.

 We have a test case implemented which simulates the problem.
-In there we assert whether a new token was included in
+In there, we assert whether a new token was included in
 the header, and the test fails because the same request is reused with the old token.

 Please refer [Test2](tests/ResilientHttpClients.Services.Tests/BankAccountServiceTests.cs) which illustrates this.